 Trigger finger causes your finger to catch or lock in a bent position and straighten with a trigger-like snap.
 At Ortho 1 Medical Group, the team of orthopedic surgeons offers trigger finger release surgery, an advanced procedure to restore the tendon’s normal gliding movement.
-Book your appointment online or call the office in La Jolla or Chula Vista, California, for trigger finger help.
+Book your appointment online or call the office in San Diego, Chula Vista, La Jolla, or Coronado, California, for trigger finger help.

 Trigger finger happens when one of your fingers catches as you move it.
 The finger remains in a bent position for longer than intended.
 A trigger finger snaps as you straighten it.
 In severe cases, the finger might not be able to straighten at all.